Stranger on the Third Floor: Plot

 Reporter Michael Ward is the key witness in a murder trial.
 His evidence – that he saw the accused, Joe Briggs, standing over the body of a man in a diner – is instrumental in having Briggs found guilty.

 Afterwards, Ward's fiancée Jane begins worrying that Ward may not have been correct in what he saw; eventually Ward becomes haunted by this question.

 One evening, outside his room in the house where he lives, Ward sees an odd-looking stranger.
 He chases this man down the stairs and out the front door where Ward loses track of him.
 Ward feels that his neighbor, a man he hates, may have been killed by the stranger.
 Ward has a terrifying dream in which the neighbor is indeed murdered and he comes under suspicion.

 It turns out the neighbor was killed the same way as the man in the diner.
 Ward finds the body, notifies police and points out the similarities in the two murders.
 He is arrested and, in order to clear him, Jane sets out to find the strange man.
+After a string of people with no knowledge of the strange man, Jane discovers him at Jack's (formerly Nick's) Diner.
+She follows him out and learns that he seems to have escaped from a mental asylum.
+He confesses that he murdered both men because he believed they would send him back.
+Jane tries to escape and warn the police, but the strange man chases her.
+He seems intent to kill her but is struck by a truck during the chase.
+The police recognize that this is the man they had been searching for, and the strange man dies, having avoided being sent back.

+Ward and Jane head to city hall to be officially married.
+Joe Briggs, having been cleared, drives their taxicab.